mtxrii/Acacia/DOCS.md

 # Data Types
 Acacia contains your standard primitive types.
 * Booleans - basic true or false.
 * Strings - text enclosed in double quotes.
-Access individual chars with `<>`
+Access individual chars with `[]`
-* Numbers - integers and numbers with decimals are treated the same.
+* Numbers - ints and doubles are treated the same.
+* Sets - lists with any number of items of any type.
+Variants include `frozenSet` and `uniqueSet`
 * Nil - same as null or none.

 ```javascript